theislab/mouse_cross-condition_pancreatic_islet_atlas/reproducibility/README.md

  - 23.1: Reference mapping (integration/scArches/23-1*)
  - 23.2: Joint embedding of the atlas and the external mouse dataset with cell state transfer (data_exploration/atlas/beta/23-2*)

+Prepare data for submission
+- 24: Prepare certain tables for paper and supplements that require combining and editing of multiple previously generated tables.
+Some tables were prepared manualy or directly in other files and are thus not edited here. (prepare_submit/24*)
+- 25: Anndata objects
+ - 25.1: Atlas adata for cellxgene (prepare_submit/25-1*)
+ - 25.2: Atlas adata for GEO (prepare_submit/25-2*)
+ - 25.3: Result of reference mapping of GSE137909 for GEO

 ### Notes on execution order and file content